mxm/yoka/README.md

 Configure
 ---------

 All standard configs are defined in configs.py.
-The configs can be modified for a benchmark run by overriding values.
+By overriding values, the configs can be modified for a performance test.

 Run
 ---